 - Dr Jonathan Cook, University Lecturer, Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences and Centre for Statistics in Medicine, University of Oxford.

 - Susan Dutton, Lead Statistician, Oxford Clinical Trials Research Unit and Centre for Statistics in Medicine, University of Oxford

 - Dr Vicki Barber, Hub Manager, Oxford Clinical Trials Research Unit, University of Oxford

 - Prof Ed Juszczak, Director, National Perinatal Epidemiology Unit Clinical Trials Unit, University of Oxford.

 Who should attend

 The course is aimed at those planning or actively involved in trials, or individuals interested in furthering their knowledge of trial methodology.
 Applications are invited from clinical and non-clinical researchers and other professionals allied to medicine.
-The course provides an overview of clinical trials and would benefit persons early in their career or serve as a refresher for more experienced individuals.
+The course provides an overview of clinical trials and would benefit those early in their career or serve as a refresher for more experienced individuals.

 Course fees are £1,350, discounted to £1,250 for those registering before 30 June 2016.
 Fees include daily lunch and refreshments, a course dinner (Thursday evening), a comprehensive delegate’s pack including all course materials, and your choice between two textbooks.